All written content ©2013 Mike Pascale. Visual content ©2013 its respective owner(s).

 But going with the 1.49 price, we’re talking a price increase of just 304 percent.
 Even if we use the “drug store” price of 1.99, it’s an increase of just 406 percent.
 In 50 years!

 Same toy, same size, roughly the same basic materials (plastic and metal).
 The comic book cover price has risen 2,000 % more.
+That inflation is much more than the dollar.
 Which is a better deal for the average kid and collector?

 Furthermore, renting a new DVD movie from my local mom-and-pop video store (a dying breed throughout most of the nation) costs $4.00–that’s approximately two hours of entertainment, compared with an average 32-page mainstream superhero comic book, which is read in about ten minutes with today’s “decompressed” stories (15 minutes if you take in ever panel of art like I do).
 Even a 40-pager that runs the same price as the movie can be read in 15 minutes, 20 at most.